 You can find the owner’s manual online here.

 And, in my opinion, it excels at the things that I’m most interested in.
-The image quality you can get out of its great, and it’s just plain fun to shoot with.
-It’s one of those rare cameras that you just want to pick up and go take photos with.
-And in what might be my highest compliment of a camera, it’s just a real pleasure to shoot with.
+The image quality you can get out of it is great.
+And in what might be my highest compliment of a camera, it’s just plain fun to shoot with.
+It’s one of those rare cameras that you just want to pick up and go out shooting wherever you are.

 You can find the X-Pro2 at B&H Photo in black, silver, and graphite models as well as a range of kit options.